dima424658/awgproxy/README.md

 ```

 Having multiple peers is also supported. `AllowedIPs` would need to be specified
-such that wireproxy would know which peer to forward to.
+such that awgproxy would know which peer to forward to.
 ```
 [Interface]
 Address = 10.254.254.40/32